?

 The Department is staffed by a team of highly experienced and professional doctors and nurses who are supported by other healthcare professionals.
 Medical care is provided by specialist doctors trained to look after very ill patients (Intensivists), and doctors training to be specialists in intensive care, anaesthesia, cardiology and cardiothoracic surgery.

 Most nurses in intensive care are also specialised with post-graduate training and qualifications in intensive care.
 Patients requiring intensive care treatment have a nurse allocated to look after them individually.
-High dependency patients may be cared for by a nurse who is also looking after other patients.
+High dependency patients may be cared for by a nurse responsible for two patients.

 Procedures / Treatments